Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 Summary

 Moodle allows you a lot of flexibility to make your course suit your teaching and students.
 Without drastically changing everything you can make your course much more user friendly by using a few simple features.
+The University of Otago mandate a set of baseline elements for every course in a Learning Management System (LMS).

 Resources